RauwP/Hardware-Image-Processor-256-256/README.md

 *from 3 mif files to raw.
 *from raw to 3 mif files.
 *noise adder for adding to a 256 by 256 Gaussian noise.

+Technical Info:
+This project is designed for cyclone iv E EP4CE115F29C7.
+For the actual processing of the noise I used a 3*3 median of the medians of the columns.
+The main limitation of this project was the amount of combinatorical logic units, to get around this I sacrificed accuracy for both speed and hardware efficiency, and used median of medians instead of better alternatives.